kailaix/AdFem.jl/docs/src/inv_viscoelasticity.md

 - `while_loop`. `while_loop` mechanism allows us to create only one computational graph for all the iterations.
 This is essential for simulations that span large time horizons.
 Fortunately, TensorFlow offers this functionality.

 - Custom sparse solver.
 We have used [custom sparse solvers](https://kailaix.github.io/ADCME.jl/dev/api/#Base.:\) in `ADCME`, which uses Eigen `SparseLU` as the backend.
-The sparse solver is the key for efficient implementation of physics constrained learning; otherwise, direct implementation in TensorFlow will convert the sparse matrix to dense and then invokes BLAS libraries.
+The sparse solver is the key for efficient implementation of physics constrained learning; otherwise, direct implementation in TensorFlow will convert the sparse matrix to dense and then invoke BLAS libraries.

 ```julia
 using Revise